NREL/PVDegradationTools/README.md

 Documentation
 =============

-Tutorials on the usage of functions are located in the "docs > Tutorials" folder.
-We also have documentation in [readhtedocs](https://pvdegradationtools.readthedocs.io) where you can find more details on the API functions.
+[Tutorials](https://github.com/NREL/PVDegradationTools/tree/main/docs/tutorials) on the usage of functions are located in the "docs > Tutorials" folder.

+We also have documentation in [ReadTheDocs](https://pvdegradationtools.readthedocs.io) where you can find more details on the API functions.

 Installation